adogb/adogb/README.md

 # Hi, I'm Audrey 👋

+- 📢 I am looking for work in data and product development
-- 👩‍💻 I’m currently working on data and full-stack projects using Python (February 2023: budget web app)
+- 👩‍💻 I’m currently working on data and full-stack projects using Python (currently: budget web app) to practice my skills
-- 👯 I’m looking to contribute to open-source projects with a positive impact on society (education, financial literacy, justice, accessibility)
+- 🤝 I’m looking to contribute to open-source projects with a positive impact on society (education, financial literacy, justice, accessibility)
-- 🏠 I’m a building services engineer and BIM coordinator, interested in digitalisation and automation in building projects
+- 🏠 I have a background as building services engineer and BIM coordinator, where I focused on digitalisation and automation in building projects
 - ⚡ I am endlessly curious about behavioural science, neuroscience and why we do the things we do!

 ## 💻 Languages and tools